bxdoan/bxdoan/README.md

 <div align="center">

-> The most common way people give up their power is by thinking they don’t have any.
+> Too many of us are not living our dreams because we are living our fears.

-> — Alice Walker —
+> — Les Brown —

 </div>